 It’s always a healthy activity to check CPU temperature on Windows 10.
 This activity comes in handy when you want to check computer temperature which is too hot.
 Or when your PC abruptly shut down due to high CPU temp, locks up, or act sluggish during intense tasks.

 Another benefit of checking CPU temp on Windows 10 is to overcome computer overheating problems.
 In case you have overclocked your PC processor then it becomes more crucial to check CPU temperature on Windows 10.

 You don’t want to accidentally push the CPU performance pedal too far.
 This is why here we have explained how to check CPU temperature on Windows 10 with the best CPU temperature monitor.

 What’s a Bad CPU Temperature?

-It’s not possible to explain bad or normal CPU temperature because each CPU model has a different temperature.
+It’s not possible to explain bad or normal CPU temperature because each CPU model has a different temperature range.

-If you looked up idle CPU temperature and saw that it was at 30 C, is that a good CPU temperature or bad idle CPU temperature?
+If you see idle CPU temperature and noticed that it is at 30 C, is that a good CPU temperature or bad idle CPU temperature?
 What about 40, 50, 60, or 70 C?
+That’s a debatable issue!

 If you want to know what the max CPU temperature is, search the Web for the product page of your specific CPU, then find where it lists the max ideal CPU temperature for your processor.